 - When we say positive, sometimes it’s a double-edged sword.
 There are people who are unrealistically positive and think that things work out on their own, or that good things happen if you wish hard enough.

-- Not irresistible people.
-They understand that life is about struggle, effort and overcoming obstacles.
+- On the other hand, irresistible people understand that life is about struggle, effort and overcoming obstacles.

 - Everything they do shows a positive attitude that is fed by hope, courage and enthusiasm.